Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 With Ginseng

 Both Astragalus and Ginseng are supreme Qi tonics in TCM, but Ginseng (Panax ginseng) is stronger and more stimulating while Astragalus is gentler and more nourishing.
 Combined, they enhance overall vitality, stamina, and stress resilience.
-This pairing appears in classical formulas for chronic fatigue and weakness.
+This pairing appears in classical formulas for chronic fatigue, and you can compare energy-supporting roots in our look at Ginseng versus Maca.
+Those drawn to gentle daily tonics may also appreciate Eleuthero root, another adaptogen in the same family of resilience-building herbs.

 With Ginger and Licorice Root